Solar Power for Your Colorado Home or Business

-Colorado sees its fair share of sunny days, so it’s a great place to take advantage of the renewable energy source that solar roof panels offer for your home.
+Colorado sees its fair share of sunny days, so it’s a great place to take advantage of the renewable energy source that solar power, generated on your roof, can offer for your home or commercial building.
 If you’re wondering how you can best “Go Green,” as a majority of residents here in Colorado are, having solar roof panels are a clean, efficient and sustainable form of energy.

 There are 2 main types of solar panels that are suitable for home use: